How to Make a Genogram in 7 Steps | Genogram Tutorial

 Genogram Symbols

-It’s important to note that genogram symbols can vary slightly depending on the conventions used by different professionals or cultural contexts.
-When creating or interpreting a genogram, provide clear explanations and use key symbols consistently for better understanding and communication.
+Genogram symbols may vary based on professional or cultural conventions.
+When creating or interpreting a genogram, always use key symbols consistently and explain them clearly for accurate understanding and communication.
 Here are some common genogram symbols and their meanings:

 Basic Genogram Symbols Basic Genogram Symbols